FAILURE BY FATIGUE – AN ELEVATED RISK ON STANDARD CFW MACHINES THAT CAN BE AVOIDED!

 Under careful observation, some indications were evident.
 The shaft’s design was incorrect, and the manufacturing process had been carried out incorrectly.
 All this led to defects that appeared after a certain number of cycles and stress on the shaft.

-Had we been able to inspect the parts before production had continued, we could have changed the set-up and increased the shaft’s lifetime.
+Had we been able to inspect the parts before production continued, we could have changed the set-up and increased the shaft’s lifetime.
 The plant manager finally understood why I had asked to check the shaft the day before.

 In the end, the production losses due to the shutdown and penalties amounted to several hundred thousand euros, and the commercial impact in the market was not so easy to recover.